-Every teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
-The Teacher Standards 2012 (available on the gov.uk website)

-detail the expectations on all teachers, and we are proud of our teachers and their development.
+Every teacher is required to adapt their classroom, teaching and resources to help children with SEND make the best progress they can.
+To enable this to happen, Senior Leadership Team and the SENDCO, support teachers and provide advice and training.
+The Teacher Standards 2012 (available on the gov.uk website) detail the expectations on all teachers, and we are proud of our teachers and their development.
 In addition to our teachers we have dedicated Teaching Assistants (TAs) who hold a variety of qualifications, and staff attend courses throughout the year to keep up to date with current thinking and new approaches.